daniel-gomm/table-serialization-kitchen/README.md

 class ExampleMetadataSerializer(MetadataSerializer):

     def serialize_metadata(self, metadata: Dict[str, Any]) -> str:
+        # This metadata serializer serializes the metadata as a newline separated concatenation of the values in the
+        # metadata dictionary
         serialization = ""
         for value in metadata.values():
             serialization += str(value) + "\n"